 What NOT To Do

-- Do not shake hands with casting director unless they initiate it.
+- Do not shake hands with casting director unless they initiate it, (you will know AFTER you hand them your HS & Resume if they then extend their hand to you).
 Many people are germaphobs!

 - Never chew gum or have something in your mouth